aungthurhahein/aungthurhahein.github.io/_tabs/tech.md

 ### ⌨️ Keyboard

 I used **Logitech MK220** for almost 7 years in the past.
 The old Logitech products are fixable by yourself for some mechanical part issues and last long.
 However, recent Logitech products are not about quality and fixability.
 I don’t recommend if you want a keyboard that can last longer than 1 year.
-I am now using 2 mechanical keyboards: a blue switch Phillips keyboard  100% and brown switch 60% layout Chinese brand.
+I am now using 2 mechanical keyboards: a blue switch [Phillips](https://www.philips.co.uk/c-p/SPK8605_01/momentum-wired-mechanical-gaming-keyboard) 100% layout mechnical keyboard and brown switch 60% layout Chinese brand.

 ### 🖱️ Mouse